Smirnov's fermionic observable away from criticality: Proof of Theorem Proof of Theorem 2

-\begin{proof} When the site is inside the domain, the proof is the same as in Lemma~\ref{massive_laplacian}.
+with $N$, $E$, $S$ and $W$ being the four neighbors of $X$. \end{lemma} \begin{pf} When the site is inside the domain, the proof is the same as in Lem\-ma~\ref{massivelaplacian}.
 For boundary sites, a similar computation can be done.
-For instance, consider Case 2 in Fig.~\ref{fig:lemma}.
-Equations (3) and (7) in the proof of Lemma~\ref{massive_laplacian} are preserved.
-Furthermore, Lemma~\ref{boundary} implies that and similarly $f(x_4)=f(E)$ (where $f$ is still as defined in the proof of Lemma~\ref{massive_laplacian}).
+For instance, consider case 2 in Figure~\ref{figlemma}.
+Equations (3) and (7) in the proof of Lemma~\ref{massivelaplacian} are preserved.
+Furthermore, Lemma~\ref{boundary} implies that

+and similarly $f(x_4)=f(E)$ (where $f$ is still as defined in the proof of Lem\-ma~\ref{massivelaplacian}).
 Plugging all these equations together, we obtain the second equality.
-The other cases are handled similarly. \end{proof}
+The other cases are handled similarly. \end{pf}

 Now, we aim to use a representation with massive random walks similar to the proof of the lower bound.
 One technical point is the fact that the mass at $w$ is larger than 1.
-This could \emph{a priori} prevent $(F(X_t)m_t)_{t}$ from being uniformly integrable.
+This could a priori prevent $(F(X_t)m_t)_{t}$ from being uniformly integrable.
 Therefore, we need to deal with the behavior at $w$ separately.
 Denote by $\tau_1$ the hitting time (for $t>0$) of $w$, and by $\tau$ the hitting time of $L^-$.
-Since the masses are smaller than 1, excepted at $w$, $(F(X_t)m_t)_{t\le \tau\wedge \tau_1}$ is uniformly integrable and we can applying the stopping theorem to obtain:
+Since the masses are smaller than 1, except at~$w$, $(F(X_t)m_t)_{t\le\tau\wedge\tau_1}$ is uniformly integrable and we can apply the stopping theorem to obtain

 Since $X_{\tau_1}=w$, the previous formula can be rewritten as